 The Dallas Arboretum and Botanical Garden

-Day 2 of this Dallas itinerary will start at the Dallas Arboretum and Botanical Garden.
+Day 2 will start at the Dallas Arboretum and Botanical Garden.

 This 66-acre garden is full of bright floral displays for every season and walkways hugged by lines of trees.
 There are exhibits and events held here throughout the year and it’s a great place for a picnic.
 So, take your coffee and breakfast to go and spend a couple of hours strolling through the beautiful natural scenery.